keypuncherlabs/apollo-link-jwt/README.md

 return new ApolloClient({
   link: from([
-    ...apolloAuthReactNativeLink, // NOTE: Use the spread operator to return the array of links created by the package httpLink,
+    ...apolloLinkJWT, // NOTE: Use the spread operator to return the array of links created by the package httpLink,
   ]),
 });